nimrossum/research-project/docs/main.typ

 === Compression Setup <compressionSetup>
 // zstd version, compression level (3), window size 2^21 B, memory limits.

 Each CCB was compressed using ZStandard (zstd) @zstdlibc51:online.
 The ZStandard compression algorithm (zstd) @facebook31:online, has a window log of 21 @zstdlibc51:online for its default 3 level compression, making the window size $2^21 = 2"MB"$.
 This makes zstd suitable for this task, as long as you are aware of the limit and remember to adjust it as needed.
-As mentioned in @repositorySelection, it was ensured that the repositories used were smaller than half of this size#footnote("Due to compressing the newest commit buffer with each commit, meaning that a window size of at least 2x the baseline buffer was needed, assuming that no commit buffer is larger than the final buffer"), to ensure that the sliding search window of the compression algorithm was able to take the entire commit buffer into account
+As mentioned in @repositorySelection, it was ensured that the repositories used were smaller than half of this size#footnote("Due to compressing the newest commit buffer with each commit, meaning that a window size of at least 2x the baseline buffer was needed, assuming that no commit buffer is larger than the final buffer"), to ensure that the sliding search window of the compression algorithm was able to take the entire commit buffer into account.

 === Calculating $"CD"$ & $#sym.Delta"CD"$